|

 Season Three: Appears in "Summer Snows," "Peace and Serenity," and "Flight of The Rogue Star."

-Season Four: Digger was captured by the toads during the raid on Genus ("Best-Laid Plans"). |
+Season Four: Digger was captured by the toads during the raid on Genus ("Best-Laid Plans").

 Mentor, The

-Home Planet: unknown, presumably Warren
+The Mentor (art by Powree) Home Planet: unknown, presumably Warren

 Physical Description: unknown